 Apply only to jobs targeting international candidates.

 Stop looking at postings that want native German skills; apply instead to jobs that specifically look for high-level English speakers and internationally minded candidates who have studied outside Germany and have experience in countries and contexts outside Europe.

-TIP: The international development and NGO sector frequently hires non-EU citizens, and operates in an English-language environment; possibilities abound, with several international NGO’s based in Berlin, Hamburg, Cologne, and Frankfurt, and over 100 development and humanitarian aid organisations based in Germany.
+TIP: The international development and NGO sector frequently hires non-EU citizens, and operates in an English-language environment; possibilities abound, with several international NGO’s based in Berlin, Hamburg, Cologne, and Frankfurt, and over 100 development and humanitarian aid organizations based in Germany.
 Wondering where else to look?
 Here is a list of the only 5 websites you’ll ever need to find a job in development.

 Relax, and remember that Germany, and particularly the Rhineland, despite its quirks, is enormously open to foreign hires.
-Use the lists above to identify the organisations that inspire you, and, depending on the job posting, you can send in a German Lebenslauf or an international CV.
+Use the lists above to identify the organizations that inspire you, and, depending on the job posting, you can send in a German Lebenslauf or an international CV.